 - deemed too contaminated for collection; or

 - Placed in plastic bags.

-For more information, please contact Renee Panetta, City of Troy Recycling Coordinator, at [email protected] or (518) 279-7171.
+For more information, please contact Renee Panetta, City of Troy Recycling Coordinator by Email or by calling (518) 279-7171.